Challenging the Importance of Hypoglycemia in Type 2 Diabetes

 Also, trial lengths are too short to record events accurately and people behave differently when they are being closely supervised in clinical trials.
 This suggests rates of hypoglycemia are higher in the general populations compared to what clinical trials show.

-When compared to Type 1 diabetes, the incidences of hypoglycemia in Type 2 diabetes becomes more frequent with increasing duration of insulin treatment.
+When compared to type 1 diabetes (T1D), the incidences of hypoglycemia in type 2 diabetes becomes more frequent with increasing duration of insulin treatment.
 Dr. Frier referenced the Hypoglycemia Amongst insulin-Treated patients with diabetes (HAT) study to show hypoglycemia is a bigger problem among people with T2D on a global basis.
 The HAT study was a non-interventional retrospective and prospective study of self-reported hypoglycemic events and took place in 24 countries with over 27,000 people.
-Though the number of events was higher in people with T1D, the number of people with T2D (19,563) observed in the study more than doubled the amount of T1D patients (8022).
-Therefore, the prevalence of hypoglycemia in Type 2 diabetes is higher.
+Though the number of events was higher in people with T1D, the number of people with T2D (19,563) observed in the study more than doubled the amount of T1D patients (8,022).
+Therefore, the prevalence of hypoglycemia in type 2 diabetes is higher.

-An analysis of 46 real-world studies of 532,000 people with Type 2 diabetes, the prevalence of non-severe hypoglycemia was 52% with an average of 23 episodes per person-year; 21% for severe hypoglycemia, with an average of 1 episode per year.
+An analysis of 46 real-world studies of 532,000 people with type 2 diabetes, the prevalence of non-severe hypoglycemia was 52 percent with an average of 23 episodes per person-year; 21 percent for severe hypoglycemia, with an average of one episode per year.

 In summary, Dr. Frier says hypoglycemia is a real and serious problem for the following reasons:

 - It’s common in people with type 2 diabetes treated with insulin and to a lesser extent, sulfronylureas.

 - Globally, it represents a much larger problem than in type 1 diabetes in absolute numbers.